Anini-y: History

-During the Spanish era, Anini-y was already an independent town with a Baroque church located on the heart of its town proper.
-During the American period in October 23, 1903, Anini-y was integrated into the municipality of Tobias Fornier (formerly Dao) by virtue of Philippine Commission Act No. 961.
-This move by the Americans, aimed to reorganize the local government units in the country.
-On August 5, 1949, the town of Anini-y became independent again from the municipality of Tobias Fornier by virtue of Executive Order No. 253 by President Elpidio Quirino.
+During the Spanish period, Anini-y was already an independent town, with a Baroque church situated at the center of its poblacin.
+During the American period, on October 23, 1903, it was merged with the municipality of Tobias Fornier (formerly Dao) under Philippine Commission Act No. 961, as part of a broader reorganization of local government units.
+On August 5, 1949, Anini-y regained its status as an independent municipality from Tobias Fornier through Executive Order No. 253 issued by President Elpidio Quirino.

 Geography

 Anini-y is the southernmost municipality of the province and is 40 km from the provincial capital, San Jose de Buenavista, and 85 km from Iloilo City.

 According to the Philippine Statistics Authority, the municipality has a land area of 66.17 km2 constituting of the 2,729.17 km2 total area of Antique.